vedymin/vedymin/README.md

 ### Hi there 👋
 #### About Me
 My name is Dawid Michalski.
-I am self-educated developer without experience in the IT world.
-However, I have potential to become solid experienced developer quickly.
+I am self-educated developer with 1 year experience in the IT world.
+I have potential to become solid experienced developer quickly.
 All I need is a team that trusts me and allows me to grow with them 💪.

+### My General Skills

+#### OOP, SOLID, DRY 🟢🟢🟢🟢⚪
+#### GIT 🟢🟢🟢🟢⚪
+* I know how to use Git properly in CLI with gitFlow, how to be save with pushing, how to rebase and fix issues in repositories.
+#### Scrum, Agile 🟢🟢🟢🟢⚪
+#### Azure Dev/Ops 🟢🟢🟢🟢⚪
+#### Jira 🟢🟢⚪⚪⚪
+#### CI/CD 🟢🟢🟢⚪⚪

+### My Backend Skills

+#### .NET Core 3 🟢🟢⚪⚪⚪
+* I know how to create SPA website with usage of ASP.NET Core, how to add routing, bootstrapers for dependency injection, cors.
+I know Swagger, but don't know how to configure it.

+#### Entity Framework Core 🟢🟢🟢⚪⚪
+* I can create new classes for EF, generate migrations, I understand relations and how to model them in C#

+#### MySql, DB2 🟢🟢🟢⚪⚪
+I can create complex joins with some care about performance (though it's not something I like most 😊)

-### My Skills
+### My Frontend Skills

-#### HTML, CSS  🟢🟢🟢⚪⚪
+#### HTML, CSS  🟢🟢🟢🟢⚪
 * I have knowledge about all standard tags in HTML and how to use them properly.
 I can easily create CSS files from art concept to working responsible website.

-#### Node, Express  🟢🟢⚪⚪⚪
-* I can create basic CRUD API endopoints connected to database.
-I know how to use middleware, routing, params an queries.

-#### React   🟢🟢⚪⚪⚪
+#### Vue 🟢🟢🟢⚪⚪
-* I am able to create user interface from components for handling CRUD operations.
+* I am able to create user interface from components for handling CRUD operations, how to made forms, how to use Vuetify for RWD.
 I know hot to use state, props, how to handle functions, how to print a list dynamicaly.

-#### MySql, DB2 🟢🟢🟢⚪⚪
-I can create complex joins with some care about performance (though it's not something I like most 😊)
+I have basic knowledge abou MobX for store.

-#### Git  🟢🟢🟢🟢⚪
+#### Angular 🟢⚪⚪⚪⚪
-I know how to use Git properly in CLI with gitFlow, how to be save with pushing, how to rebase and fix issues in repositories.
+* I know basics of Angular.
+I can work with actual code.

 ### My Strenghts
 * I'm crazy task focused